r0ry2/final_project-/README.md

 Now you have a ready-made environment to run any database or application within Docker.
 You don't need to manually install PostgreSQL, Cassandra, or InfluxDB.
 Docker brings everything to you in a ready-made container.

-Real-life example :
-In the Web Development course, we built a website project This website requires:
-A backend (Flask (Python)) to process orders.
-A database (MySQL) to store user and product data.

-The Teacher Anas asked us to work on the final project as a group so We need to install Python and Flask manually on each machine.
-We encounter version issues (Flask 2.0 works for us, but our colleague needs 1.1).
-We need to redo everything.

-but After (using Docker & Docker Compose):
-We've placed the Flask application and MySQL database inside containers.
-Now we can run the website and easily transfer it to my friend's machine without any problems. with just one command:
-## docker-compose up##

 ___

 📦 What is a container?